Texera/AmberOnOrleans/README.md

 You can ignore all the warnings and it takes time to build the connection.

 Make sure you see "Silo Started!" on all the machines before proceeding to step 4.
-### 5.On machine A, follow from step 3 or 4 of the tutorial above
+### 5.On machine A, follow from step 3 or 4 of the tutorial above.